 Full Redesign or New Design

-Why you need it: If you’re launching a new website, or your existing one needs a makeover, you’ll need to spend some money to have it designed (or redesigned) and tested.
+Why you need it: If you’re launching a new website, or your existing one needs a makeover, you’ll need to spend some money to have a website builder design (or redesign) it and tested.
 What it’ll cost: The costs to redesign a site range from approximately $1,000 to $20,000.
 Your site should be reviewed every year or two and compared to other existing sites to benchmark how your site appears and how its ease of use is.
 The current trend is “don’t make me think”.

 Responsive Web Design (RWD)